The Privacy Sandbox News

 People are increasingly concerned about their privacy online,

-for digital advertising.
-Some major platforms have attempted to
+apps for digital advertising.
+Some major platforms have

-address these privacy concerns with changes that disrupt how the
+attempted to address these privacy concerns with changes that

-internet works today, and which make it harder for publishers to
+disrupt how the internet works today, and which make it harder

-support their businesses through digital advertising.
-Such changes
+for publishers to support their businesses through digital

-risk turning broad access to quality online content from
+advertising.
+Such changes risk turning broad access to quality

-content will migrate behind paywalls or disappear altogether,
+Without effective ads, content will migrate behind paywalls or

 We believe that free content – whether it’s news, a how-to-guide, or a fun video – should be available for everyone, regardless of their income, location, or any other factor.
 At the same time, people should have the assurance that information about their online activities is protected.